-As an attorney with over 20 years’ experience defending clients in the state of California, I continue to find myself surprised by the number of folks seeking legal help to fight against a ticket for violating Vehicle Code Section 27315 – the code that mandates the use of seatbelts in California.
-It is rather shocking to see how few people understand the relevant laws and regulations as they relate to driving responsibly and buckling up, even though California’s first seat belt laws took effect January 1, 1986 – over two decades ago.
+As an attorney with over 20 years of experience defending clients in the state of California, I continue to find myself surprised by the number of folks seeking legal help to fight against a ticket for violating Vehicle Code Section 27315 – the code that mandates the use of seatbelts in California.
+It is rather shocking to see how few people understand the relevant traffic laws and regulations related to driving responsibly and buckling up, even though California’s first seat belt laws took effect January 1, 1986 – over two decades ago.

 Admittedly, we have come a long way since the first state in America – New York – passed a law mandating that seat belts were required in running vehicles in 1984.
 Back then, a mere 15% of drivers and people in cars wore seat belts, according to the National Highway Traffic Safety Administration (NHTSA).
-In 2016 it was reported by NHTSA that a promising 90.1% of vehicle occupants were generally wearing seatbelts while driving.
-But are these statistics skewed, or lacking in terms of the bigger picture?
-The Governor’s Highway Safety Association came out late last year to advocate for greater enforcement in terms of seatbelt wearing.
+In 2016, NHTSA reported that 90.1% of vehicle occupants generally wore seat belts while driving.
+But are these statistics skewed or lacking in terms of the bigger picture?
+The Governor’s Highway Safety Association came out late last year to advocate for greater enforcement of seatbelt-wearing near you.

-It warned the general public of the dangers of not wearing a seatbelt while driving, publishing a study that claimed 25% of adults don’t restrain themselves safe while riding in the rear seat.
-The report suggested that if at least half of the 803 unrestrained rear-seat passengers who were killed in traffic accidents in 2018 wore a seatbelt, they would have survived.
+It warned the general public of the dangers of not wearing a seatbelt while driving, publishing a study that claimed 25% of adults don’t restrain themselves safe while riding in the rear seat at a location near you right now.
+The report suggested that if at least half of the 803 unrestrained rear-seat passengers killed in traffic accidents in 2018 wore a seatbelt, they would have survived.
 And of the total number of people killed in crashes in 2015, roughly half were not wearing seatbelts.
-It is no wonder the law enforcement authorities are committed to targeting drivers and vehicle passengers who choose not to wear seatbelts.
+It is no wonder that law enforcement authorities are committed to targeting drivers and vehicle passengers who choose not to wear seatbelts.

-In a nutshell, California Vehicle Code Section 27315 states that any person 16 years or older must wear a seat belt when either driving a vehicle; or riding as a passenger in a vehicle.
+California Vehicle Code Section 27315 states that anyone 16 years or older must wear a seat belt when driving a vehicle or riding as a passenger.

 Here is the actual section: